Bernas Coni Warren Home Page Investments

 INDIVIDUAL SAVINGS ACCOUNTS

-Individual Savings Accounts (ISAs) enable UK residents to save / invest in one of the most tax-efficient and flexible ways possible.
+Individual Savings Accounts (ISAs) enable UK residents to save or invest in one of the most tax-efficient and flexible ways possible.

 Underlying Elements of ISAs